-Smoking advice:
+Smoking advice

 Medical evidence suggests that smoking prolongs fracture healing time.
 In extreme cases it can stop healing altogether.
 It is important that you consider this information with relation to your recent injury.
-Stopping smoking during the healing phase of your fracture will help ensure that you recover as well as you can from this injury.
+Stopping smoking during the healing phase of your fracture will help ensure optimal recovery from this injury.

-If you would like help with stopping smoking, please contact a member of the Hospital Stop Smoking Team on 01384 456111 ext.
-2783, please refer to the following website: http://smokefree.nhs.uk or discuss this with your GP.
+For advice on smoking cessation and local support available, please refer to the following website: http://smokefree.nhs.uk or discuss this with your GP.